 Lucienne Diver joined TKA in 2008, after spending fifteen years at New York City’s prestigious Spectrum Literary Agency.
 With her sharp eye and gift for spotting original new voices, Lucienne is one of the most well-respected agents in the industry.
 A lifelong book addict, she graduated summa cum laude from the State University of New York at Potsdam with dual majors in English/writing and anthropology.
 She thus came well-equipped for her work as an agent.

 Over the course of her dynamic career she has sold over seven hundred titles to every major publisher, and has built a client list of more than forty authors spanning the commercial fiction genres, primarily in the areas of fantasy, science fiction, romance, romantica, suspense and young adult.
-Her authors have been honored with the RITA, National Readers’ Choice, Golden Heart, and Romantic Times Reader’s Choice Awards, and have appeared on the New York Times and USA Today bestseller lists.
+Her authors have been honored with the RITA, National Readers’ Choice, Hugo, and Romantic Times Reader’s Choice Awards, and have appeared on the New York Times and USA Today bestseller lists.
 A publishing veteran, Lucienne has superb industry knowledge, numerous editor relationships, and a keen understanding of the foreign rights market.
 She is a member of the Association of Authors Representatives, RWA, MWA and SFWA.

 A graduate of Clarion University of Pennsylvania, where she majored in English with a writing concentration, Melissa began her career as an editor with Harlequin Enterprises.
 Looking to work with a variety of authors and genres, she joined The Knight Agency in 2008.

 Jamie Pritchett joined The Knight Agency in July of 2006 as Account Manager.
 Her background includes a strong foundation in the customer service arena, as well as extensive knowledge and experience in the areas of bookkeeping and contracts.
 Her knowledge of financial and human resources matters, as they specifically relate to the special needs of the publishing industry, makes her an invaluable asset to the agency team.